Global linear drift-wave eigenmode structures on flux surfaces in stellarators: ion temperature gradient mode: Conclusions and discussions

 We numerically simulate the linear electrostatic ITG eigenmodes in stellarators using the global gyrokinetic particle-in-cell code GTC, and present a theoretical explanation for the observed mode structures.
-We find that the linear eigenmode structures are localized at the downstream direction of the ion diamagnetic drift.
+We find that the linear eigenmode structures are localized downstream of the ion diamagnetic drift.
 Based on a simple model from Zocco \etal \cite{Zocco16,Zocco20} and following the WKB theory of Dewar and Glasser \cite{Dewar83}, we show that the localization can be explained from the nonzero imaginary part of $k_\alpha$.
-Focusing on the precise QA configuration, we further demonstrate that a localized surface-global eigenmode can be constructed from local gyrokinetic codes \texttt{stella} and GX, if we first solve the local dispersion relation with real wavenumbers, and then do an analytic continuation to the complex-wavenumber plane.
-These results suggest that the complex-wavenumber spectra from surface-global effects are required to understand linear drift-wave eigenmode structures in stellarators. \ack H.Z. thanks R. Gaur for providing scripts that calculate flux-tube quantities from VMEC equilibrium.
+Focusing on the precise QA configuration, we further demonstrate that a localized surface-global eigenmode can be constructed from local gyrokinetic codes \texttt{stella} and GX, only if we first solve the local dispersion relation with real wavenumbers, and then do an analytic continuation to the complex-wavenumber plane.
+These results suggest that the complex-wavenumber spectra from surface-global effects are required to understand the linear drift-wave eigenmode structures in stellarators (while existing local simulations always assume real wavenumbers).

+While the above conclusions are limited to the linear instabilities, they could be useful in interpreting the nonlinear results.
+For example, the nonlinear fluctuation level of ITG turbulence in W7-X deviates from stellarator symmetry \cite{BanonNavarro20,Sanchez23} and its localization is consistent with (although not as pronounced as) the linear results.
+The linear and nonlinear thresholds for the ITG turbulence in a QA stellarator appears to lie above that of the most unstable flux tube \cite{Xanthopoulos16}, which is also consistent with the conclusion that the global eigenmode growth rate is below the most unstable flux tube.
+Quantitative studies of these effects will be the subject of future work.

+\ack H.Z. thanks R. Gaur for providing scripts that calculate flux-tube quantities from VMEC equilibrium \cite{Gaur23,Gaur24}.
 H.Z. was supported by a grant from the Simons Foundation/SFARI (Grant \#560651, AB).
+This work is supported by the U.S. Department of Energy Award No. DE-SC0024548.
 This research used resources of the National Energy Research Scientific Computing Center, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.